Diablo 4 Takes Bleakness to a New Level, Which Is Just Fine With Me

-The Diablo series has gone through some incredible highs and more than a few lows.
+The Diablo franchise has gone through some incredible highs and more than a few lows.

-Games like Diablo II: Resurrected received huge hype when announced but failed to win over fans upon release.
-Diablo Immortal was ridiculed since day one.
+Games like Diablo II: Resurrected received huge hype when first announced but failed to win over fans when it came out.
+Diablo Immortal received ridicule from day one that didn't stop after its release.
 Diablo 4, however, is another entry into the series with a lot of buzz, and the developer team has a grasp of the pressure on it as well as the legacy it has to live up to when it comes out on June 6, 2023.

 Having spent eight to 10 hours playing Diablo 4 on the Xbox Series X, I can confirm the short amount of time I spent with the game was downright disturbing -- in a good way.
 The game's "Return to Darkness" tagline is more than a marketing ploy.
 It heralds a return to the bleak, dark world of Diablo that's been ensnaring gamers since the original's debut back in 1997.
 In those days having a game with a boss named Diablo was disturbing enough.
 In 2022, the envelope has to be pushed a bit more.